HailToDodongo/rspl/Docs.md

 ### Cast
 RSPL comes with a unified cast and partial-access syntax, specified by a colon (`:`) and type.<br>
+This works for both scalar and vector types.<br>

+#### Scalar
-This means you can treat scalar values as different types, for example during a load and store:
+You can treat scalar values as different types, for example during a load and store:
 ```c++
 u32 a, address;
 a:u8 = load(address); // load unsigned 8-bit value